-Early voting rosters are available for public inspection at the following times:

-- The early voting roster for voters who voted in person is available no later than 11:00 a.m. on the day following the date the information is entered on the roster (in other words, the day after the person voted). - The early voting roster for voters who voted by mail is available no later than 11:00 a.m. on the day following the day the early voting clerk receives the ballot voted by mail. - A roster of voters to whom an early voting ballot by mail has been sent is not available until the first business day after election day. - Applications for ballot by mail become public information on the first business day following the earliest election covered by the application.
+- Early voting rosters are available for public inspection at the following times: - For voters who voted in person: No later than 11:00 a.m. on the day following the date the information is entered on the roster (in other words, the day after the person voted). - For voters who voted by mail: No later than 11:00 a.m. on the day following the day the early voting clerk receives the ballot voted by mail. - A roster of voters to whom an early voting ballot by mail has been sent is not available until the first business day after election day. - Applications for ballot by mail become public information on the first business day following the earliest election covered by the application.